Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Cumulant expansion method

 Leading order truncation of the cumulant expansion yields precisely the time-evolution superoperator used in Ref.~\cite{bandyopadhyay2021}, which was derived alternatively by writing an effective master equation for the ensemble-averaged density matrix.
 Higher-order cumulants provide corrections to the results of this previous work, allowing to achieve a better approximation of the dynamics.

 For the SYK model, all cumulant superoperators commute.
-This property is proved by observing that each superoperator of type $\ell_{\alpha_1}\dots\ell_{\alpha_{2k}}$, in which the indices are contracted in pairs and summed over, preserves operators with well-defined size, exactly as the full $\eave{e^{-\liouv t}}$ in Eq.~\eqref{absence_growth_general} (see App.~\ref{a:proof_op_size} for the details).
-As a consequence, we can differentiate Eq.~\eqref{cumulant_series} to obtain an effective master equation for the disorder-averaged density matrix in the Schrödinger picture~\footnote{Notice that $e^{\cc(t)} = \eave{e^{-\liouv t}} = \eave{e^{\liouv t}}$ because all odd powers in the series expansion vanish.}, yielding
+This property is proved by observing that each superoperator of type $\ell_{\alpha_1}\dots\ell_{\alpha_{2k}}$, in which the indices are contracted in pairs and summed over, preserves operators with well-defined size (see Appendix~\ref{a:proof_op_size} for the details), and thus all cumulants share the same eigenoperators.
+In particular, each individual cumulant fulfills an eigenvalue equation analogous to Eq.~\eqref{absence_growth_general}.
+As a consequence, we can differentiate Eq.~\eqref{cumulant_series} to obtain an effective master equation for the disorder-averaged density matrix in the Schrödinger picture,~\footnote{Notice that $e^{\cc(t)} = \eave{e^{-\liouv t}} = \eave{e^{\liouv t}}$ because all odd powers in the series expansion vanish.} yielding

 The sum within the round brackets is the effective Liouvillian that generates the disorder-averaged dynamics.
-Equation~\eqref{me} is a generalization of the master equation proposed in Ref.~\cite{bandyopadhyay2021}, and it is formally exact.